CarmenGP/tribe-fly/README.md

 On our website, we strive to offer unique and authentic experiences.
 It's more than just a place - we want to help our customers create unforgettable memories during their travels.

-Develop a Web "CRUD" application in PHP that allows developers and teams to make appointments to solve technical problems with the help of the trainer or CTO.

  ## Members 🦷

 - [Paloma Ruiz Ramírez](https://github.com/birdsinyourgarden) - SCRUM Master